 An analysis of the political development of emerging and recently emerged nations of the world within the context of international politics and economics.
-The idea of political development will be explored comparatively in terms of basic political institutions, attitudes, behaviors, aspirations, ideologies, and economic realities.
-This course may focus on a particular country to illustrate political development in a more narrow case study.
+The idea of political development will be explored comparatively in terms of basic political institutions, attitudes. behaviors, aspirations, ideologies, and economic realities.
+This course may focus on a particular country to illustrate political development in a more narrow case

-Pre: PSCI 2000 and WRI 1200; or their equivalents.
+Pre: PSCI 2000 and WRI 1200.